davidszanto/coinkey/README.md

 </a>

 JavaScript component for private keys, public keys, and addresses for crypto currencies such as Bitcoin, Litecoin, and Dogecoin.
-Works in both Node.js and the browser.
+Works in both Node.js and the browser..